ironhack-labs/data-labs/module-3/lab-nlp/README.md

 ## Introduction

-TBD
+This lab will introduce you to the basics of natural language processing, or NLP.
+You will also conduct a lab to analyze the sentiment of Twitter tweets.

 ### Objectives

-TBD
+* Learn about NLP.
+* Install and test NLTK, a popular library created for NLP.
+* Learn how to use NLTK to conduct sentiment analysis.

 ### Ingredients

-* Data Analysis - 60%
+* Data Analysis - 80%
-* Data Engineering - 40%
+* Data Engineering - 20%

 ### Difficulty Level

 ★★★★★ Advanced

-TBD

 ## Getting Started

-TBD
+Take Challenge 1-3 in order.
+Create Jupyter Notebooks as appropriate to code your answers.

 ## Deliverables

-- `challenge-3.ipynb`.
+- Jupyter Notebooks containing your responses.

 ## Submission

-TBD
+* Submit the deliverables via git.